Downtown Orlando skyline and Lake Eola at sunset in Central Florida

 The advantage for buyers right now is choice.
 You have more room to compare homes and negotiate than you did during the peak market.
 The challenge is affordability.
 Mortgage rates, insurance, taxes, HOA fees, and overall monthly payments still matter.
 Reuters reported that elevated mortgage rates continue to pressure U.S. housing affordability and new home sales, so buyers need to be realistic about total costs, not just the sale price.

-The right move is not buying because the market is perfect.
+The right move isn't buying because the market is perfect.
 The right move is buying the right home at the right price with a payment you can comfortably handle.

 Is Now a Good Time to Sell in Orlando?